EvanZhao119/evanzhao119.github.io/_posts/ai/2025-08-24-spring-boot-djl-image-moderation-api.md

 ---

-## Concurrency Optimization: Asynchronous Thread Execution
+## Java Concurrency Optimization with Spring Boot Async

 Using Spring’s async capabilities, we move model inference to a background thread, freeing up the request-handling thread immediately.